 Europe is one of the hottest tourist destinations in the world.
 Colloquially called the old continent, it is a place with a history dating back thousands of years, and more wonders than you can imagine.
 With well over fifty countries, Europe is a land of plenty for vacation and travel.
 From stunning landscapes to iconic cities, and cultures beyond compare, there is something for everyone in this part of the world.
 As much as all of this is fantastic when you think about it, it can be quite a challenge to pick out a destination when you’re interested in visiting the place.
 With more choices than you know what to do with, it’s a case of the whole ‘kid in a candy store’ thing to select a place to visit.
 While it is hard to select a destination from the lot, some amount of ‘narrowing down’ can prove helpful.
+And if you need a reason you should travel with your kids, we’ve already talked about that!
 Here are the European countries we moms here at GRFK love!

 Often called the birthplace of western philosophy and civilization, Greece is by far one of the most iconic destinations in all of Europe.
 At the crossroads between Europe and Asia, it has been home to one of the most well-known civilizations in ancient times, and which continues to interest and astound many today.
 Of the many attractions that the place boasts of, one of the most iconic is undoubtedly that of the ancient Greek ruins, which are scattered across the landscape.